Ozempic / Mounjaro vs Generic Peptides

 What's the Difference?

 Ozempic and Wegovy are brand-name versions of semaglutide made by Novo Nordisk.
 Mounjaro and Zepbound are brand-name tirzepatide made by Eli Lilly.
-These are FDA-approved, pharmaceutical-grade formulations sold through licensed pharmacies at significant cost ($800–1,200/month without insurance in the US).
+These are FDA-approved, pharmaceutical-grade formulations sold through licensed pharmacies at significant cost ($800 to 1,200/month without insurance in the US).

 Brand vs Generic: Side-by-Side